-2016-17 MPS CLC Corrective Action Plan (CAP) CLC
+2017-18 MPS CLC Corrective Action Plan (CAP) CLC

-Individual Issuing Plan: g Plan: Date of Plan Creation: of Plan Creation: Click here to enter a date.
-Lead Agency Responsible: Click here Description of the non-compliance e to be addressed: The determined and severe of the The determined root cause of the non-compliance: The following actions are to take place to address the root cause e and prevent recur rence of the non-complianc e: Action Items: Completion Date: Responsible Individual(s): Required Documentatio n Status 1.
-Click here to ☐ Completed☐ In Progress enter a date. ☐ Not Completed ☐ Requires Follow-up Notes on this item (if applicable): Trequires Follow up 2.
-Click here to ☐ Completed☐ In Progress enter a date. ☐ Not Completed ☐ Requires Follow-up Notes on this item (if applicable): Requires Follow-up 3.
-Completed Click here to enter a date. ☐ In Progress☐ Not Completed Malara and the Barrell and Consultant Land Requires Follow-up Notes on this item (if applicable): T 4.
-Click here to ☐ Completed☐ In Progress enter a date. ☐ Not Completed☐ Requires Follow-up Notes on this item (if applicable): 1 I 1
+Individual Issuing Plan: Click here Date of Plan Creation: Click here to e lick here to enter a date.
+Lead Agency Responsible: Click here Description of the non-compliance to b oe addressed: The determined root cause of the non- -compliance: The following actions are to take place e to address the root cause and prevent recurr ence of the non-complianc e: Action Items: Completion Date: Responsible Individual(s): Required Documentatio n Status 1.
+Click here to enter a date. ☐ Completed ☐ In Progress ☐ Not Completed ☐ Requires Follow-up Notes on this item (if applicable): 2.
+Click here to enter a date. ☐ Completed ☐ In Progress ☐ Not Completed ☐ Requires Follow-up Notes on this item (if applicable): 3.
+Click here to enter a date. ☐ Completed☐ In Progress☐ Not Completed☐ Requires Follow-up Notes on this item (if applicable): 4.
+Click here to enter a date. ☐ Completed ☐ In Progress ☐ Not Completed ☐ Requires Follow-up Notes on this item (if applicable): 5.
+Click here to enter a date. ☐ Completed ☐ In Progress ☐ Not Completed ☐ Requires Follow-up